mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 Members are removed from the group in a similar way.
-Any member of the group can send a Remove message followed by a
+Any member of the group can send a Remove proposal followed by a
-Commit message, which adds new
+Commit message, which adds new entropy to the group state
-entropy to the group state that's known to all except the
+that's known to all except the removed member.
-removed member.
 Note that this does not necessarily imply that any member
 is actually allowed to evict other members; groups can
 enforce access control policies on top of these